 Seafood, cocido (Galician stew) and lamprey are three essential dishes in the cuisine from Rías Baixas.
 The towns of O Grove, Lalín and Arbo pay tribute to them at three National Festivals of Tourist Interest.
-In Vilagarcía de Arousa, thousands of people take part in a collective shower in the Festa da Auga, which also bears this distinction.
+In Vilagarcía de Arousa, thousands of people take part in a collective shower in the Festa da Auga, which also bears this distinction, and Vigo returns to 1809 to revive the Reconquista in front of the Army of Napoleon.
 Are you ready to have fun?

 Feria do Cocido, in Lalín

 Lalín is the world capital of the cocido (Galician stew) in winter.
 The festival was born in 1968 as a day to pay tribute to a traditional dish.
 However, it has been extended in time, and today it lasts for a month, known as “mes do cocido”.
 This town in the region of Deza gathers thousands of visitors coming to taste this delicious dish, including a dozen of ingredients which, perfectly combined, make up the best cocido.